lfortran/lfortran/doc/src/asr/programming_generics.md

 ## Generic Derived Types

 LFortran also supports generic derived types.
 Let's say we want a generic tuple.
-We can define a derived type as usual inside a template:
+We can define a derived type for tuples as usual inside a template:

 ```fortran
 template derived_type_t(T)